By Celestine Duncan and Melissa Brown Munson

 There has been considerable research conducted with herbicides, mechanical, manual, and cultural management techniques on Canada thistle.
 Continued research on integrating various management methods on Canada thistle will help ensure success of sustainable long-term management strategies.

-This comprehensive literature review was originally prepared in 2001 and updated in 2018.
+This comprehensive literature review was originally prepared in 2001 and trademark updated in 2019.

 The most comprehensive reviews of Canada thistle control are found in Moore (1975), Holm et al. (1977), Evans (1984) and the Element Stewardship Abstract on Canada thistle prepared by Sather (1987).
 The following compilation of references provides an updated bibliography of much of the primary work related to Canada thistle, its biology and control.